 Other Premium HDR Photoshop Actions:

 While the massive collection available at Envato Elements is our top recommendation, there are also many other outstanding packs for Photoshop HDR effects.

 Free HDR Photoshop Actions:

-Want to try the HDR effects with out buying Photoshop actions?
+Want to try the Photoshop HDR effect without buying actions?
 No problem!
 Here are some excellent free options to get started.

 Alternatives for Lightroom Users:

-While Photoshop is a great option for replicating the HDR look, you can also accomplish the same thing with Lightroom.
+While HDR in Photoshop is a great option, you can also accomplish the same thing with Adobe Lightroom.
 So if you are already using Lightroom you can use one of many HDR presets.

 Final Thoughts on HDR Photoshop Actions

 If you’re looking to create dramatic effects with your photos, you’ll love the possibilities with the best HDR Photoshop actions that create professional results.
 They’re quick and easy to use and can transform your photos.
 Be sure to try some of the actions showcased here (compatible with the latest Creative Cloud version), and grab a subscription to Envato Elements if you want to get the best deal available.